Inge Viett: Red Army Faction

-Around this time Viett became involved in discussions over a possible merger of the 2 June Movement and the Red Army Faction (RAF).
+Around this time Viett became involved in discussions over a possible merger of the 2 June Movement and the RAF.
 On 5 May 1980, Sieglinde Hofmann, Ingrid Barabass, Regina Nicolai, Karola Magg and Karin Kamp were all arrested while participating in a meeting in Paris to discuss the merger.
-Not for the first time, Inge Viett avoided arrest.
+Not for the first time, Viett avoided arrest.
 On 2 June 1978, the 2 June Movement dissolved itself.
 Many of its members were now in prison.
-A handful of those still at liberty, including Inge Viett, decided to switch over to the RAF.
-Within the RAF, Viett took on responsibility for relations with the East German Ministry for State Security whose agenda evidently sometimes coincided with that of the West German terrorist group.
+A handful of those still at liberty, including Viett, decided to switch over to the RAF.
+Within the RAF, she took on responsibility for relations with the Stasi, whose agenda evidently sometimes coincided with that of the West German terrorist group.
 An issue arose concerning eight "drop out" RAF members who no longer wished to participate in the group's violent activities and had become stranded without credible identity papers in Prague.
 Viett sought help from her Stasi contacts to have these individuals conducted to safety in "Black Africa".
 The Stasi expressed concern that the proposal was impractical on several levels, not least because the RAF "drop outs" might disclose what they knew of links between the East German ministry and the West German terrorist group.
 Instead the eight were invited to relocate to East Germany where they were issued with new identities and coached till they had mastered their cover stories, before being distributed across the remoter corners of East Germany and permitted to start new lives, albeit under surveillance, and without being able to contact one another.
 After agreeing the transfers of the eight from Prague and seeing them safely into East Germany Viett herself headed back to South Yemen to think through her own position.
 Within the RAF she felt herself hemmed in.
 After six weeks she returned to Europe and, together with three other RAF members, undertook a further stint of military training in East Germany.
-Then she returned to the west and lived clandestinely in a house run by the RAF in Namur in francophone Belgium.
+Then she returned to the west and lived clandestinely in a house run by the RAF in Namur, Wallonia.